Riyadhahmed/laravel8-boilerplate/README.md

     3. Update .env file by adding database information like DB_HOST.
     4. Go to project root folder.Open git bash or terminal and run  composer install
     5. Run php artisan key:generate in the terminal
-    6. Run php artisan migrate  // Alternate import db.sql from db folder
+    6. import db.sql from db folder

-### Seeder Class
-    1. php artisan db:seed   to seed all seeder

 ### Troubleshootings

     All Models are in App/Models folder

-    1. Add 'model' => App\Models\User::class, in config/auth.php providers
-    2. Change Db port in config/database.php file or change as yours.
+    1. Change Db port in config/database.php file or change as yours.
-    3. Try composer composer dump-autoload if need
+    2. Try composer composer dump-autoload if need
-    4. php artisan config:cache if need
+    3. php artisan config:cache if need
-    5. php artisan clear-compiled if need
+    4. php artisan clear-compiled if need

 ### Note*